 "An image capture apparatus detects a subject in a captured image.
 The image capture apparatus further recognizes its user based on an eyeball image of the user.
 The image capture apparatus then selects a main subject area from among the detected subject areas, based on information regarding subjects captured in the past and stored being associated with the recognized user."

 Of course, as you might remember if you ever used the old Canon SLRs, the original system was pretty hit-or-miss.
 It either worked perfectly or it was a complete disaster, depending entirely on the user – and particularly whether they wore glasses, which always seemed to interfere with the system – and this is likely the reason that it didn't make it past the SLR age.

 So why is Canon retreading old ground now, two decades on?
 It's likely that modern detection technology has finally caught up with the original bright idea.
 The original patent identifies the objective: "To improve user convenience by automating a calibration operation of a gaze position while accurately recognizing a subject in a subject recognition device having a gaze detection function."

-Indeed, Canon described the EOS-3's Eye Controlled Focus as being "almost twice as fast and more precise" – and an AF system that moves at the speed of sight is certainly faster than using a joystick or tapping a touchscreen, so this could be a genuine game-changer if it ever comes to pass…
+Indeed, Canon described the EOS-3's Eye Controlled Focus as being "almost twice as fast and more precise" – and an AF system that moves at the speed of sight is certainly faster than using a joystick or tapping a touchscreen.
+If indeed the execution has caught up to the excellent idea, then the Canon EOS R3 could be a truly game-changing camera.